 Here's What Steph Curry Tweeted Before Saturday's Game

-The Golden State Warriors are hosting the Los Angeles Lakers on Saturday night in San Francisco, and before the game two-time MVP Steph Curry sent out a tweet.
+The Golden State Warriors beat the Los Angeles Lakers 117-115 on Saturday night in San Francisco, and before the game two-time MVP Steph Curry sent out a tweet.

 The tweet from Curry can be seen embedded below from his Twitter account.